Small sample methods for cluster-robust variance estimation and hypothesis testing in fixed effects models: SIMULATION STUDY

+By simulating the errors across a variety of parameter combinations, we were also able to test the impact of misspecification of the working model on Type I error.
+Because the CR2 correction and AHT degrees of freedom are both based on a working model with independent, homoskedastic errors, model misspecification increases with the true level of treatment effect variance (\(\sigma_\delta^2\)) and intra-class correlation (\(\tau^2\)).
+Across the nine error structures, the range of rejection rates remains very similar for the AHT test, with no clear pattern related to the degree of mis-specification (see Appendix Figures \ref{fig:misspecification_005}-\ref{fig:misspecification_10}).
+These findings follow closely those from Tipton and Pustejovsky (2015), which indicated that the Type I error of the AHT test was close to nominal even when the working model was quite discrepant from the data-generating model.

-These new simulation results have demonstrated that the standard robust Wald test, using the CR1 correction and $m - 1$ degrees of freedom, produces a wide range of rejection rates, often far in excess of the nominal Type I error.
-In contrast, the rejection rates of the AHT test are below or at most slightly above nominal, across the conditions that we have examined.
+In summary, these results demonstrate that the standard robust Wald test, using the CR1 correction and \(m - 1\) degrees of freedom, produces a wide range of rejection rates, often far in excess of the nominal Type I error.
+In contrast, the rejection rates of the AHT tests are below or at most slightly above nominal, across all of the conditions examined.
 This is because the AHT test incorporates information about the covariate features into its estimated degrees of freedom, whereas the standard test does not.
-An important question that remains then is how much the AHT and standard tests diverge in actual application.
-In the next section, we compare the two tests in several examples, drawn from a range of recent empirical research.
+Compared to using the AHT test with the CR1 variance estimator or the modified CR2 estimator that ignores absorption of fixed effects, the AHT test based on CR2 leads to rejection rates that are closer to maintaining the nominal level, although the differences are often fairly small.
+An important question that remains is how much the standard test and AHT test diverge in actual application.